Sanders says war with Iran would be “many times worse than the Iraq War”

 Mr. Trump denied the Times’ reporting on Tuesday morning, calling the paper “fake news.”

 “Now, would I do that?
-Absolutely,” Mr. Trump told reporters.
+Absolutely,” Mr. Trump.
 “But we have not planned for that.
 Hopefully, we are not going to have to plan for that.
 And if we did that, we’d send a hell of a lot more troops than that.”